 Continental Congress in 1776 organized the Committee of Five to write the Declaration of Independence.
 The committee was comprised of Benjamin Franklin, Thomas Jefferson, Roger Sherman, John Adams, and Robert Livingston.
 The group met and decided that Thomas Jefferson would write the first draft.
 He worked on the document over the next few days, and then the group edited his work.
 The committee presented their work to the full Continental Congress on June 28, 1776.

 Comstock Lode was discovered in Nevada in 1859.
 This time the metal was silver, and a “silver rush” took place similar to the gold rush ten years earlier.
 By 1882 the mines had produced $397,000,000 worth of silver.
-By 1898 the mines were pretty much played out.
+However, by 1898 the mines were pretty much played out.

 David Brearley (born near Trenton, New Jersey, 1745; died Trenton, New Jersey, August 17, 1790) represented New Jersey at the Constitutional Convention.
 He suggested that the boundaries of the original 13 states should be re-drawn so that the states were about the same size, Obviously, his idea was not popular.